code0monkey1/nexjs-13-fundamentals/README.md

 + Any component you render in the `layout` page will be reflected on every page of the app.

-+  The  `page` represents the home page of the application.
++  The  `page` represents the home page of the application. ( The page that's displayed when the app starts)

 +  By default , all components in the `app` folder are server components.

 + If you want to make a page interactive ( i.e using react hooks  , or onClick() , onChange() etc...) , then render it as client component  by using `use client` statement of the top of the page.

+---

+### Metadata

+If you want to change the metadata , you could do it dynamically by :